FlashAndromeda/Viewy/README.md

 >cls \
 >python SCRIPT_PATH %1

-I can probably simplify the code a fair bit and add some functionality but I'm busy learning other stuff, maybe in the future.
+I can probably simplify the code a fair bit and add some functionality but I'm busy learning other stuff.
+I know the current way of zooming in/out is horrible :^)

 # Controls